dharmapoudel/dharmapoudel/PRIVACY_POLICY_1lyrics.md

 ## Information Collection And Use

-**TidyPanel does **NOT** collect or store any data.**
+**1lyrics does **NOT** collect or store any data.**

-For utilization of TidyPanel, the software is designed to request the **READ** notification permission on the device on which the software's services is intended.
+For utilization of 1lyrics, the software is designed to request the **READ** notification permission on the device on which the software's services is intended.

-This permission has to be enabled so the software can read the notifications and hide them accordingly; the information that may be collected with the enablement of this permission is stored locally on the device, and the developer has no access to that information.
+This permission has to be enabled so the software can read the notification change and show the corresponding lyrics fetching it from internet; the information that may be collected with the enablement of this permission is stored locally on the device, and the developer has no access to that information.
 It can be revoked when it is not needed (this is privy to only devices running Android 6.0 and upward).

+The developer does NOT own any copyright to the content displayed on the app, all lyrics and image content images shown in the app are copyrighted to the original owners, 1lyrics app only searches the result and displays, and often stores it locally for caching purpose.

 Other capabilities of the software are:

-- Ability to connect to internet for billing purpose and **NOT** data collection.
+- Ability to connect to internet for billing purpose and fetch contents displayed in app, **NOT** for data collection.
 - Ability to start the application after device is restarted.

 <HR>